vin-ce/digital-garden-notes/live/D - Tree vs Semilattice.md

        id="sn-1"
        class="margin-toggle"/>
 <span class="sidenote">
-Not actually sure if you can produce 19 further subsets [[D - Element|linking to element - let's see if this gets parsed]]
+	Not actually sure if you can produce 19 further subsets <Link to='/element'>let's see if this gets parsed</Link>
 </span>

 For example: